Decomposing the VIX: Implications for the Predictability of Stock Returns

-The VIX is not just a volatility index but a fear gauge.
-We formalize this market perception with a linear decomposition of the VIX that consists with four fundamentally different elements: the realized variance (RV), the variance risk premium (VRP), the realized tail (RT), and the tail risk premium (TRP), respectively.
-The VRP compensates the anticipated (normal) market volatility, and the TRP prices the fear of potentially (unusual) large market movements.
-Empirically, approximate one-third of the VIX's formation is attributed to the TRP.
+The VIX index is not only a volatility index but also a polynomial combination of all possible higher moments in market return distribution under the risk-neutral measure.
+This paper formulates the VIX as a linear decomposition of four fundamentally different elements: the realized variance (RV), the variance risk premium (VRP), the realized tail (RT), and the tail risk premium (TRP), respectively.
+Using an innovative and nonparametric tail risk measure, we find that approximately one-third of the VIX's formation is attributed to the TRP.
 In addition to VRP, RT and TRP are crucial components for predicting future returns on equity portfolios.

-Keywords: Variance Risk Premium, Tail Risk Premium, Quadratic Variation, Polynomial Variation, Realized Variance, Realized Tail.
+Keywords: Polynomial Variation, Quadratic Variation, Variance Risk Premium, Tail Risk Premium, Predictability

 JEL Classification: C22, C51, C52, G1, G12, G13